2020 Women's British Open: Course layout

+Open Championships from 1962 through 1989 played the 11th hole as a par-5.

 Field

 The field is 144 players.
 Most players earn exemptions based on past performance on the Ladies European Tour, the LPGA Tour, previous major championships, or with a high ranking in the Women's World Golf Rankings, with the rest of the field normally gaining entry by successfully competing in qualifying tournaments open to any female golfer, professional or amateur, with a low handicap.
 In 2020 there were no such tournaments due to the COVID-19 pandemic.

 Qualification criteria for the 2020 Women's British Open were as follows: